McCutchen, Hoskins lead Phillies past Brewers 6-4

-MILWAUKEE (AP) — Andrew McCutchen hit a tiebreaking double in the sixth inning and the Philadelphia Phillies used stellar relief work to beat the Milwaukee Brewers 6-4 on Friday night, overcoming Christian Yelich’s major league-leading 20th homer.
+Five relievers combined for six scoreless innings and Andrew McCutchen hit a tiebreaking double to help Philadelphia beat the Milwaukee Brewers 6-4 on Friday night, overcoming Christian Yelich’s major league-leading 20th homer.

+“Our bullpen was really good tonight,” manager Gabe Kapler said.
+“As good as they’ve been all year and through a lineup like this.”

+Velasquez (2-2), who was reinstated from the injured list earlier in the day, pitched two innings for the win.
+The usual starter struck out four and walked one.

+“I haven’t thrown in a while, but it seemed like everything kind of somehow found its groove,” he said.

 McCutchen’s two-hit hit drove in Scott Kingery for a 5-4 lead.
-Rhys Hoskins added his 12th homer in the seventh, and five Phillies relievers combined for six scoreless innings.

-Vince Velasquez (2-2), who was reinstated from the injured list earlier in the day, pitched two innings for the win.
-Hector Neris struck out the side in the ninth for his ninth save in nine tries.
+Rhys Hoskins added his 12th homer in the seventh, and Héctor Neris struck out the side in the ninth for his ninth save in nine tries.

 Yelich returned after missing two games with back spasms and went deep in the third.
 Orlando Arcia also homered, but Milwaukee was hurt by some shaky relief.